n8henrie/n8henrie.github.io/_posts/2014-05-18-decrypt-chrome-cookies-with-python.md

   * `v10` gets prepended to the encrypted key
       * the padding at the end of the encrypted value varies based on the number of bytes it needs to pad, but you can strip it off <a target="_blank" href="http://stackoverflow.com/a/14205319">as demonstrated at StackOverflow</a>. </ul>
-        I&#8217;m sure my code could be improved in about a bazillion ways, but it seems to be working again for me.
+        I’m sure my code could be improved in about a bazillion ways, but it seems to be working again for me.
 Hope this can help some of you out there!